rethinkdb/rethinkdb-rs/2-query-language/data-types.md

 In the ReQL API documentation you'll often come across the term **Sequence.** Sequences aren't their own data type&mdash;instead, that's a collective word for all the list data types: arrays, streams, selections, and tables.
 You may also see **Any** used for commands that work with any data type.

 You can use the `typeOf` command at the end of a ReQL command to find out what you get as a result set.
-For instance (in Javascript):
+For instance (in JavaScript):

 ```js
 r.table('users').get(1).typeOf().run(conn, callback)